shriharivish/shriharivish.github.io/_projects/4_project.md

 The OT-2 from Opentrons is an affordable, easy-to-use pipetting robot that uses integrated electronic pipettes to transfer liquids and run experiments.
 The vision was to build a system where incubating a sample for tissue or cell culture would be possible simultaneously after the pipetting is done or alongside the pipetting, all remotely.
-I was the first person in the lab to set it up and get the robot up and running.
+I installed the newly acquired system and got it up and running.
 I also wrote multiple scripts to help automate pipetting experiments in the lab.

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">